 Christopher Budzynski, originally from Erwinna, PA, began his training with his mother at Budzynski Studios located near Philadelphia.
 He later studied at the North Carolina School for the Arts, The School of American Ballet in New York City and Hungarian National Ballet School in Budapest.
 He joined Boston Ballet in 1995, and was promoted to first soloist in 1999.
 He and his wife, Alexandra Kochis, joined PBT in 2006.
 Christopher's repertory encompasses a variety of classical and contemporary works, including Don Quixote, Dracula, La BayadÃ¨re, Swan Lake, Romeo and Juliet, Giselle, Coppélia, The Sleeping Beauty, Rubies, Theme and Variations, Jiri Kilian's Sarabande, Paul Taylor's Company B, Twyla Tharp's Known by Heart ("Junk") Duet and In the Upper Room, William Forsythe’s In the Middle, Somewhat Elevated, Mark Morris’ Maelstrom, Drink to Me Only with Thine Eyes and Up and Down and Christopher Wheeldon’s The Four Seasons and Corybantic Ecstasies.

 Julia Erickson, originally from Seattle, received her training on a scholarship with Pacific Northwest Ballet School and San Francisco Ballet School.
 She has toured to Europe and Asia with PNB, and danced with the Fort Worth Dallas Ballet for two seasons prior to joining PBT in 2001.
 She was promoted to soloist in 2004 and principal in 2009.
 She has danced principal roles in Balanchine’s Sylvia Pas de Deux, Themes and Variations, Who Cares? and Serenade; the Sugar Plum Fairy in The Nutcracker, Odette/Odile in Swan Lake, Diana in Diana & Acteon, and the Sylph in La Sylphide.
-Her other roles include Lady Capulet in Jean-Christophe Maillot’s Roméo et Juliette, Myrtha in Giselle, Lilac Fairy in The Sleeping Beauty, and featured roles in Balanchine’s A Midsummer Night’s Dream, The Four Temperaments and Divertamento Number 15.
-She has also danced featured roles in Paul Taylor’s Company B and Twyla Tharp’s In the Upper Room.
+Her other roles include Lady Capulet in Jean-Christophe Maillot’s Roméo et Juliette, Myrtha in Giselle, Lilac Fairy in The Sleeping Beauty, "An Episode in His Past" in Jardin Aux Lilas and featured roles in Balanchine’s A Midsummer Night’s Dream, The Four Temperaments and Divertamento Number 15.
+She has also danced featured roles in Paul Taylor’s Company B and Twyla Tharp’s In the Upper Room and Nine Sinatra Songs.

 Alexandra Kochis, a Massachusetts native, received her training at The Boston Ballet Center for Dance Education as well as The Kirov Academy in Washington D.C. and The School of American Ballet.
 She joined Boston Ballet II in 1995, and was promoted into the company in 1998.
 Since joining PBT in 2006, some of her featured roles have been Juliette in Jean-Christophe Maillot’s Roméo et Juliette, Aurora in The Sleeping Beauty, Odette/Odile in Swan Lake, Swanilda in Coppélia, Stella in John Neumeier's A Streetcar Named Desire and Balanchine's Sylvia Pas de Deux.
 Some of her contemporary credits include Paul Taylor’s Company B and Mark Morris’ Maelstrom.
 Lauri Stallings’ glint, and the cowgirl in Agnes de Mille’s Rodeo.
 She has also had roles created on her in Viktor Plotnikov's Shall We Dance, Dwight Rhoden's Chromatic and Lauri Stalling's Glint.